yl554/GDP_EconomicFreedomIndex/04-final-writeup/final-writeup.md

 ## Section 2: Regression Analysis (includes the final model and discussion of assumptions)

-Our approach is this: running model selection using all three selection criteria - AIC, BIC, and adjusted R^2 - and comparing all three models to decide on the final model.
+Our approach is: running model selection using all three selection criteria - AIC, BIC, and adjusted R^2 - and comparing all three models to decide on the final model.